https://www.deakin.edu.au/__data/assets/image/0020/1260632/19779_Associate-Degree-of-Education_Hero.jpg

 Course overview

-Immerse yourself in the campus environment and our world-class teaching facilities while benefiting from a supported entry into tertiary study.
-You’ll cover units including:
+Immerse yourself in the Deakin environment and experience our world-class teaching facilities while benefiting from a supported entry into tertiary study.
+Your study will enable you to gain deeper understanding of the following disciplines:

 • arts education